AviatrixSystems/Docs/HowTos/controller_backup.rst

 .. note::

    It is recommended to turn on 'Multiple Backup' option.
-If the backup is already 'Enabled', go ahead and 'Disable' it and then turn on the 'Multiple Backup' option and then 'Enable' it
+If the backup is already 'Enabled', go ahead and 'Disable' it and then turn on the 'Multiple Backup' option and then 'Enable' the backup again.